HOW TO ENHANCE YOUR WI-FI

 Wi-Fi extenders and mesh devices

 Wi-Fi extenders and Wi-Fi mesh devices can broaden Wi-Fi coverage throughout your entire home, while also reducing the instances of dropouts and slow speeds due to limited Wi-Fi coverage.
-There are however some difference between the two:
+There are however some differences between the two:

 Extenders